8fold/sass-loom/README.md

 - CSS-first philosophy: Sass
 - Reduce duplication and file size for users - with minimal effort and scraping.
 - Ability to write less raw CSS while receiving more at the end: Sass
+- Accessibility as a primary concern when developing components: USWDS

 ## Pain